 This cinematic installation, which includes the sound of breathing, is inspired by a chapter from The Child’s Conception of Physical Causality (1927), a book by Swiss psychologist Jean Piaget, which is filled with creative experimental ideas for probing into the most sophisticated ways of thinking in children of various ages.

-This cinematic installation was inspired by a chapter from Jean Piaget’s milestone of child psychology: The Child’s Conception of Physical Causality (1927), a book which is filled with creative experimental ideas for probing the most sophisticated ways of thinking in children.
-The chapter in question deals with children’s precausal explanations of the origins of wind and of breath.
-The answers the children give to questions as: ‘Where does the wind come from’, ‘What happens when you blow’, ‘Why does one breath’, ‘Where does the air in your mouth come from’ are innocent and surprising.
-This work can be shown as a diptych with The Shadow is Black and in the Darkness It Can’t Show, on the rearside of the same freestanding screen.
+Ana Torfs was especially interested in the section that deals with children’s precausal explanations of the origins of wind and of breath.
+The answers they give to questions as: ‘Where does the wind come from’, ‘What happens when you blow’, ‘Why does one breath’, ‘Where does the air in your mouth come from’ are both innocent and surprising.
+She slid their response letter by letter into the strips of a light box and edited the filmed sentences to the rhythm of her breathing.